-The Dorada Duo
+The Dorada duo

 As for resorts, the biggest is Playa Dorada.
-Backed by green hills and the peak of Mount Isabel, its 2-kilometre beach gets the thumbs-up, especially where watersports are concerned.
-You’ll also find an 18-hole golf course, 2 casinos and the Plaza – a hub of shops, bars and cafés.
+Backed by green hills and the peak of Mount Isabel, its two-kilometre beach gets the thumbs-up, especially where watersports are concerned.
+You’ll also find an 18-hole golf course, two casinos and the Plaza – a hub of shops, bars and cafés.
 A few minutes from here is Costa Dorada.
 Quieter than its neighbour, it scores 10 out of 10 for beach life.
 Expect soft sands framed by seagrape groves.

 Beaches in Bahia Maimon

 Further along the coast you’ll find Bahia Maimon, which is straight out of the ‘do not disturb’ school of resorts.
 Its beach is award-winning – it was voted one of the world’s top 10 by Conde Nast Traveller.
 Plus, it’s home to a handful of shops and seafood restaurants.